BY TORI SHEEHAN

 “If you ask nicely, he’ll give to you every time,” says Geitner.

 “As soon as he figures out what you want him to do, he’s perfectly willing to do it,” Barker says.
 “You show him what you want done, then it’s, ‘Fine, no problem, I can do that.”

 In 2020, Manhattan was champion in the $25,000 Green Challenge at Capital Challenge.
 At the 2021 Aiken Summer Classic, he won a national derby with a pair of scores in the nineties.

 “That national derby in Aiken really impressed me,” Geitner says.
 “They had bending lines and rollbacks and stuff he hasn’t quite experienced often and he just walked right in and nailed it.”

 That was one of the first times Geitner could feel Manhattan really come into his own in big moments.
 At Blowing Rock, Manhattan came into gear again with two top places finishes in the green hunters.

-This year at Capital Challenge, Mr. Manhattan was given the Connaway & Associates Equine Insurance Services High Point American-Bred Horse Award.
+In 2021 at Capital Challenge, Mr. Manhattan was given the Connaway & Associates Equine Insurance Services High Point American-Bred Horse Award.
 The honor came after a score of 89 in an over fences class in Section A of the Green Hunter 3’3” Division.

 “It was as nice of a hunter round as I’ve ever had in my life,” says Geitner.
 “He just picked up the canter at the beginning, never changed the whole course and jumped great.”